cs4241-22a/a2-shortstack/README.md

 ## Technical Achievements

 - **Tech Achievement 1**: A single page app was created which dynamically updates based on a user submitting or deleting data. making any change to the data (either additions or removals) with automatically update the table to provide a real time view of the current dataset.

+the website can be viewed at a2-gilchristb78.glitch.me
+the code can be viewed at github.com/gilchristb78